abirkus/historic-events-generator/frontend/README.md

 # Historic Events Generator Frontend
 ### by Andre Birkus

-A **single-page application** built with Vite and React for interacting with AI models to obtain historic events based on user date input.
+A **single-page application** built with Vite and React for interacting with AI models to obtain historic events based on user date entry.

 ## 🚀 Quick Start